Library of Friedrich Nietzsche: French theorists and novelists

+In a letter of 26 February 1888 to Peter Gast, Nietzsche mentions his reading of the posthumous works of Charles Baudelaire (published in 1887).

+Darwinism

 Nietzsche also became familiar with Darwinism through his early reading of Friedrich Albert Lange's Geschichte des Materialismus (1865), which criticized Darwin's gradualism.

 Lange alluded to Stirner in this book, whom he (incorrectly) identified with Schopenhauerian positions.

 He also mentioned Blanqui's L'Eternité par les astres, which discussed the thesis of an eternal return.
 Besides Lange, he read the anti-Darwinist botanist Carl Nägeli's Mechanisch-physiologische Theorie der Abstammungslehre (1884) in the period of Beyond Good and Evil, which became his main source concerning physiology.
 Nietzsche targeted Social Darwinism, in particular Herbert Spencer, John Stuart Mill and David Strauss (he read all of them, and titled the first Untimely Meditation "David Strauss: the Confessor and the Writer").